-Meaning of American Depository Receipt
+Meaning of American Depository Receipt (ADR)

 American Depository Receipt (ADR) is a certified negotiable instrument issued by an American bank suggesting the number of shares of a foreign company that can be traded in U.S. financial markets.

 American Depository Receipts provide US investors with an opportunity to trade in shares of a foreign company.
-When the ADRs did not exist, it was very difficult for an American investor to trade in shares of foreign companies as they had to go through many rules and regulation.
-To ease such hardship faced by American investors, the regulatory body Securities Exchange Commission (SEC) introduced the concept of ADR which made it easier for an American investor to trade in shares of foreign companies.
+When the ADRs did not exist, it was very difficult for American investors to trade in shares of foreign companies as they had to go through many rules and regulations.
+To ease such hardship faced by American investors, the regulatory body Securities Exchange Commission (SEC) introduced the concept of ADR, which made it easier for an American investor to trade in shares of foreign companies.

-American Depository Receipt Example
+American Depository Receipt (ADR) Example

-American Depository Receipt Process
+American Depository Receipt (ADR) Process

-- The U.S. bank accepts the shares of the issuing company.
+The U.S. bank accepts the shares of the issuing company.
 The bank keeps the shares in its security and issues certificates (ADRs) to the interested investors through the exchange.

-Advantages of American Depository Receipt
+Advantages of American Depository Receipt (ADR)

 Following are the advantages of ADRs:

-- The American investor can invest in foreign companies which can fetch him higher returns.
+- The American investor can invest in foreign companies, which can fetch him higher returns.